SonarSonic/DrawingBotV3/docs/source/pfms.rst

 'Adaptive' are named after the way they adapt to match the tone of the input image.

-This means the reproductions of tones is way more accurate then other PFMs, this means they have an additional processing stage "Tone Mapping".
-This process only needs to be performed once per configuration of settings, if you change a setting which could alter the tone map it will run again.
+The reproduction of tones is considerably more accurate than other PFMs as they have an additional "Tone Mapping" processing stage.
+This process only needs to be performed once per configuration of settings.
+If you change a setting which could alter the tone map it will generated again.

-You can view the output of the tone mapping stage by selecting "Display:" and then "Tone Map", this shows you three outputs the Reference Tone Map, the drawing created by the PFM with the current settings and the blurred version of this output.
+You can view the output of the tone mapping stage by selecting "Display:" and then "Tone Map".
+This shows you three outputs; the Reference Tone Map, the drawing created by the PFM with the current settings and the blurred version of this output.

 Adaptive PFMs are suitable for Single Pen Plots or Multi Colour Plots